 Contribute to providing an exceptional experience for each new UMSI staff member

-A commitment of 1-2 hours per week as a UMSI service assignment
+An average commitment of 1 hours per week as a UMSI service assignment

-Participating on the Buddy Team for a year (this year, December 1 - July 1)
+Participating on the Buddy Team for a year (September - September)

-A few Buddy Team members will hopefully renew for a second year so that we can start to stagger membership with new and returning team members
+A few Buddy Team members may renew for a second year so that we can stagger membership with new and returning team members

-Takes the staff buddy out to lunch at UMSI’s expense twice, once in the first two weeks of employment and again in months 3-4.
+Takes the staff buddy out to lunch at UMSI’s expense twice, once in the first month of employment and again in months 3-4.

 Get to know you meeting and check in on onboarding meeting plans